Thailand to get world’s largest hydro-floating solar project

 He noted that the hydro-floating solar hybrid project at Sirindhorn Dam is regarded as a major step in the development of renewable energy in Thailand.

-It also enables the conglomerate to increase the potential and standards in the development of robust renewable energy businesses and serving the government’s policies.
+It also enables the conglomerate to increase the potential and standards in the development of robust renewable energy businesses and to serve the government’s policies.

 Its participation in this project will open up opportunities for other floating solar projects.

-In partnership with its global partner, one of the world’s largest comprehensive energy solutions providers and a major state owned-conglomerate of the People Republic of China with high potential and cost-effective advantages in procurement, allows for the highest standard of engineering and of construction.
+In partnership with its global partner, one of the world’s largest comprehensive energy solutions providers and a major state-owned conglomerate of the People’s Republic of China with high potential and cost-effective advantages in procurement, allows for the highest standard of engineering and of construction.

 The partners are confident that the project will achieve COD with international benchmarks.